szczyglis-dev/py-gpt/README.md

 ##  Index (llama-index)

 This mode enables direct interaction with your documents through conversation.
 It seamlessly incorporates `Llama-index` into the chat interface, allowing for immediate querying of your indexed documents.
 To begin, you must first index the files you wish to include.
-Simply copy or upload them into the `output` directory and initiate indexing by clicking the `Index all` button, or right-click on a file and select `Index...`.
+Simply copy or upload them into the `data` directory and initiate indexing by clicking the `Index all` button, or right-click on a file and select `Index...`.
 Additionally, you have the option to utilize data from indexed files in any Chat mode by activating the `Llama-index (inline)` plugin.

 Built-in file loaders: `text files`, `pdf`, `csv`, `md`, `docx`, `json`, `epub`, `xlsx`.

-**This mode is currently experimental (from version 2.0.96) and it will be extended soon.**
+**From version `2.0.100` Llama-index is also integrated with database - you can use data from database (your history contexts) as additional context in discussion.**

 # Files and attachments